 Art in its many forms--at least to my simple mind--is the creation of something from nothing.
 Its liberating nature allows free expression, opening the mind to the sublime beauty around us and within each and everyone of us, no matter what our environment or conditions may be.
 By activating the oft-neglected right side of the brain--responsible for our intuitive and imaginative nature, art complements the logical and analytical left brain.
 And yet both sides are essential for a a well-rounded person, allowing for a fuller appreciation of the world around us and, for doctors, the patient in front of us.
 Art is unique to humanity; it exemplifies the most noble aspects of our species and demonstrates the boundless potential for imagination and achievement, despite our flawed nature as human beings.
 It allows doctors to appreciate the nuances of an individual that goes beyond the mere physical being sitting before us, reinforcing that every person is a vital part of a universal common good.
 This in turn makes for better patient care.

-That being said, below are several pieces I’ve created in the hallowed sanctuary of my garage.
+Below are several pieces I’ve created in the hallowed sanctuary of my garage.
 I admit some of the creations make little sense, appear absurd or even downright crazy.
 But that’s the whole point.
 Art's nonsensical nature frees one’s imagination and expands the fullness of life in all its glory.

 |Oil on canvas 36 x 24 inches Randall S. Fong|